liyiyang1854/robot-arm/README.md

   output: move servo 1 from current position to position 400

-          move servo 2 from current position to position 300

-          move servo 4 from current position to position 500
+          move servo 2 from current position to position 300 \n move servo 4 from current position to position 500

   input: "r1"